-- 2.1.2 The EARN Maryland Program is specifically designed to fulfill the following goals: - Address business workforce needs by focusing on industry sector strategies that seek long-term

-- solutions to sustained skills gaps and personnel shortages; - Address the needs of workers by creating formal career paths to good jobs, and sustaining or growing middle class jobs; - Encourage mobility for Maryland's most hard-to-serve jobseekers through targeted job readiness training; and - Foster better coordination among the public and private sectors and workforce, economic development, and education partners around the State. - 2.1.3 To achieve these goals, EARN Maryland requires the formation of Strategic Industry Partnerships.
-These are regional collaborations of stakeholders led by industry (groups of employers in the same industry) that also must include at least two of any of the following kinds of organizations (also known as Diverse Entities for the purposes of this Solicitation): Registered Apprenticeship Sponsors, nonprofits, community-based organizations, two and four year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners.
+- 2.1.2 The EARN Maryland Program is specifically designed to fulfill the following goals: - Address business workforce needs by focusing on industry sector strategies that seek long-term solutions to sustained skills gaps and personnel shortages; - Address the needs of workers by creating formal career paths to good jobs, and sustaining or growing middle class jobs; - Encourage mobility for Maryland's most hard-to-serve jobseekers through targeted job readiness training; and - Foster better coordination among the public and private sectors and workforce, economic development, and education partners around the State. - 2.1.3 To achieve these goals, EARN Maryland requires the formation of Strategic Industry Partnerships.
+These are regional collaborations of stakeholders led by industry (groups of employers in the same industry).
+A Strategic Industry Partnership funded by EARN Maryland requires the participation of at least five employer partners.
+A Strategic Industry Partnership must also include at least two diverse entities.
+Examples of diverse entities include Registered Apprenticeship Sponsors, nonprofits, community-based organizations, two- and four-year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners.